Container Gardening: Maximizing Small Spaces

 Trellises and stakes are essential for providing support to climbing plants.
 Choose sturdy trellises or stakes that can withstand the weight and growth of your plants.
 Install them securely in your containers or in the ground if you have larger containers placed on the floor.
 Not only do trellises and stakes save space, but they also create an appealing vertical element in your container garden.

-READ Sprouting Seeds For Chickens
+READ Sprouting Seeds For Health: Broccoli Sprouts

 Grouping and arranging your containers can create a visually pleasing and functional container garden.